openquoll/react-mug/docs/guide/eb8ec2b.md

 export const endQuerying = w((state) => ({ ...state, querying: false }));

-export * as QueryableModule from './QueryableMug';
+export * as QueryableOps from './QueryableMug';
 ```

 It, then, gets plugged back into the counter state: